DRL-Based Spectrum Sharing for RIS-Aided Local High-Quality Wireless Networks: Introduction

-To efficiently allocate resources, we formulate a utility maximization problem for VSPs, taking into account the costs associated with leasing subchannels and RIS elements, power consumption, and the revenue generated from the profit per transmitted sum rate by dimension (\$/Mbps) for VSP v.
+To efficiently allocate resources, we formulate a utility maximization problem for VSPs, taking into account the costs associated with leasing subchannels and RIS elements, power consumption, and the revenue generated from the profit per transmitted sum rate by dimension (\$/Mbps) for VSP $v$.
+Since utility revenue depends on users' achievable rates, QoS is captured through a minimum-rate constraint.
 However, the formulated problem is a non-convex mixed-integer nonlinear programming (MINLP) model, which is difficult to solve due to interdependencies between subchannel allocation, base station (BS) power control, and RIS configuration \cite{xu2024intelligent}.

 To address the above challenges, we propose deep reinforcement learning (DRL)-based frameworks for dynamic spectrum sharing in RIS-aided local high-quality wireless networks.
 The considered resource allocation problem is first modeled as a Markov decision process (MDP), which captures the sequential and coupled nature of spectrum assignment, transmit power control, and RIS configuration.
-To tackle the resulting high-dimensional and hybrid continuous–discrete action space, we employ two representative DRL algorithms, namely deep deterministic policy gradient (DDPG) and soft actor–critic (SAC), where the latter provides improved stability and near-optimal performance.
-The key contributions of this work are summarized as follows: \begin{itemize} \item We develop an RIS-assisted spectrum-sharing framework for the eLSA ecosystem with multiple VSPs leasing spectrum resources from MNOs.
-Within this framework, a multi-VSP utility maximization problem is formulated that jointly optimizes subchannel assignment, transmit power allocation, and RIS phase configuration while accounting for bandwidth leasing costs, RIS leasing costs, and QoS constraints.
+To tackle the resulting high-dimensional and hybrid continuous–discrete action space, we employ two representative DRL algorithms, namely deep deterministic policy gradient (DDPG) and soft actor--critic (SAC), with SAC generally achieving improved learning stability and higher utility, particularly in larger-scale scenarios.
+The main contributions of this work are summarized as follows: \begin{itemize} \item We propose a utility-driven RIS-assisted eLSA spectrum-sharing framework for a multi-VSP wireless ecosystem.
+The proposed model goes beyond conventional spectrum-sharing designs by incorporating economic utility as the main performance metric, jointly capturing the revenue from user service, the cost of spectrum and RIS leasing, transmit-power expenditure, and QoS satisfaction.

-\item The resulting mixed discrete--continuous optimization problem is modeled as an MDP, enabling adaptive decision-making for joint spectrum allocation, power control and RIS configuration under dynamic network conditions.

-\item Two state-of-the-art DRL algorithms, DDPG and SAC are tailored to the considered problem.
-Appropriate action shaping and constraint-aware parameter mappings are designed to effectively handle hybrid resource variables.

-\item Simulation results demonstrate that the proposed SAC-based solution achieves faster convergence, improved stability, and higher utility compared to DDPG, approaching the performance of near-optimal benchmark solution. \end{itemize} Extensive simulation results demonstrate that the proposed DRL-based framework significantly improves spectrum utilization and VSP utility.
-In particular, the SAC-based solution exhibits faster convergence and higher robustness than DDPG, and closely approaches the performance of exhaustive discrete search (EDS) under various network configurations.